EdgyEdgemond/changelog-gen/README.md

 pip install changelog-gen
 ```

-or clone this repo and install with poetry, currently depends on poetry < 1.0.0
+or clone this repo and install with poetry.
-due to other personal projects being stuck.

 ```bash
 poetry install